What you will learn

 - Be able to apply the principles, themes and processes to a project

 This course leads to the PRINCE2 ® practitioner level certification.
+Delegates are prepared for the Foundation examination and will normally take this examination on the third day of the course.
+The Foundation qualification is a pre-requisite for the Practitioner examination.
 The Practitioner examination is normally taken on the final day of the course.

 The Practitioner examination is an open- book objective test examination based on a given scenario and lasting 150 minutes.
 There are 8 questions each worth 10 marks, making a total of 80 marks available.
 The pass mark is 55% (44 marks required to pass out of 80 available).